-The Company is not subject to externally imposed capital requirements.
+Except as disclosed above, the Company is not subject to externally imposed capital requirements.

 11 Foreign currency translation reserve

 The foreign currency translation reserve arises from the Company's change in functional and presentation currency to the United States Dollar in prior years.